 Each organization is responsible for deciding which one of the five grant categories to apply.

 Prior organization grant winners must have completed prior project funding.

 The Sunday's Child committees that oversee the grant categories will review and evaluate the applicants for quality, contribution significance and inclusivity.
 This will include research and review as well as site visits.
-One or two organizations from each category will be selected as a finalist and will conduct a 7-minute presentation at the annual membership meeting in June.
+One or more organizations from each category will be selected as a finalist and will conduct a presentation at the annual membership meeting in June.
 After the presentation, a vote from members will determine the award recipients.

 Only those charities that have successfully completed a letter of intent by January 13, 2017 may apply.

 2018 Grant Review Application (Coming soon)- Please download and print this document from the link.
 We will be referring to this at the workshop so bring a copy with you.

 (Category Health, Wellness & Recreation: Grant Award: $25,700)

 Manna’s winning proposal will fund the development and construction of a climate-controlled dry room within the organization's new headquarters and distribution facility.
 The room will be large enough to allow space for repackaging bulk items as well as storage for more than 30 pallets of dry food that is distributed weekly to nearly 900 families in the Pensacola Bay Area.

 (Category Health, Wellness & Recreation, Grant Award: $25,700)

 Independence for the Blind, the only nonprofit entirely devoted to educating the blind and visually impaired in Northwest Florida, will utilize grant dollars to build their SOAR (Safe Outdoor Area for Recreation) project.
 The project will span a half-acre and will be developed into a safe, appropriate place for blind children, teens, and adults to engage in physical activity.
 Included within the project is the purchasing of custom sports equipment for blind youth, a new watering system, recreational facilities, and three new raised garden beds.